oamg/leapp/docs/source/messaging.md

 ### Storing messages in the project data for reuse

-The framework tool `snactor` allows to save the output of actors as locally stored messages, so they can be consumed by actors that are being developed.
+The `snactor` framework tool saves the output of actors as locally stored messages, so that they can be consumed by the actors that are being developed.

-To make the data consumable to other actors, the actor producing the data has to be run with the --save-output like this.
+To make the data consumable by other actors, run the actor producing the data with the --save-output option:

 ```shell
 $ snactor run --save-output HostnameScanner
 ```

-Now the output of the actor will be stored in the local project data file and can be used by other actors.
+The output of the actor is stored in the local project data file, and it can be used by other actors.

 ### Testing the new actor

-Now that we have the input messages available and stored the actor can be tested.
+With the input messages available and stored, the actor can be tested.

 ```shell
 $ snactor run --print-output IpResolver